Danäe by Correggio

 Danae is an artwork by the Renaissance artist Correggio, created around 1531.

-The painting was commissioned by the Duke of Mantua Federico II Gonzaga, as part of a series depicting the love of Jupiter, possibly intended for the Ovid Hall in the Palazzo Te of Mantua.
+The painting was commissioned by the Duke of Mantua Federico II Gonzaga as part of a series depicting the love of Jupiter, possibly intended for the Ovid Hall in the Palazzo Te of Mantua.
 After the death of Federico, the artwork went to Spain.

-In 1584, the artist Giovanni Paolo Lomazzo mentions a canvas in Milan as part of the collection of sculptor Leone Leoni.
+In 1584, the artist Giovanni Paolo Lomazzo mentioned a canvas in Milan as part of the collection of sculptor Leone Leoni.
 His son Pompeo Leoni sold it to Emperor Rudolf II (1601–1603).
-Later, together with Leda and the Swan by Correggio, it was purchased from Prague to Stockholm as military production by the king of Sweden Gustavus Adolphus.
+Later, with Leda and the Swan by Correggio, it was purchased from Prague to Stockholm as military production by the king of Sweden, Gustavus Adolphus.
 His daughter Christina, after the abdication, brought the canvas with her to Rome.
 After her death, the canvas was inherited by Cardinal Decio Azzolino and later transferred to Livio Odescalchi, Duke of Bracciano, and then to the French regent Philip II of Orleans.

 Together with most of the Orleans family collection, in 1792 it was sold to England, where it belonged to Duke Bridgewater and Henry Hope.
 In 1827, the painting was acquired in Paris by Prince Camillo Borghese for his Roman collection

-The painting depicts the Greek mythological figure Danae, who was daughter of Acrisius, king of Argos, is visited by Jupiter, who has been transformed into a shower of gold, which Cupid collects from among the sheets.
+The painting depicts the Greek mythological figure Danae, daughter of Acrisius, king of Argos, who is visited by Jupiter, who has been transformed into a shower of gold, which Cupid collects from among the sheets.
 As a result of this union, Perseus was born.
-On the right side of the painting, at the foot of the bed, two amoretti, one holding an arrow, use a touchstone to test the endurance of love, which risks being corrupted by tact with gold.
+On the right side of the painting, at the foot of the bed, two amoretti, holding an arrow, use a touchstone to test the endurance of love, which risks being corrupted by tact with gold.
 It is said that the building visible through the window is the unfurnished residence of Federico II Gonzaga at Marmirolo, near Mantua.

 The dating of the canvas to 1530/1531 is based on a comparison with a number of figures of angels in the pendentives of Parma cathedral